Gl0dny/BayesianTrafficSignClassifier-/README.md

 # Traffic Sign Classification Project Using Bayes Classifier

+Project made for Smart Computing Techniques course at Warsaw University of Technology.

 The purpose of this program is to process data from the German Traffic Sign Recognition Benchmark (GTSRB) and train two classification models: Gaussian Bayes and Histogram Bayes.
 The models are evaluated and their performance is logged.

 ## Table of Contents